A Time Called You

-A Time Called You (Korean: 너의 시간 속으로) is an upcoming South Korean streaming television series starring Ahn Hyo-seop, Jeon Yeo-been, and Kang Hoon.
-It is based on the Taiwanese television series Someday Or One Day.
-It is scheduled to be released on Netflix in the third quarter of 2023.
+A Time Called You (Korean: 너의 시간 속으로) is a 2023 South Korean time travel mystery romance television series written by Choi Hyo-bi, directed by Kim Jin-won, and starring Ahn Hyo-seop, Jeon Yeo-been, and Kang Hoon.
+Based on the Taiwanese television series Someday or One Day.
+It was released on Netflix on September 8, 2023.

 Synopsis

-In the year 2023, Jun-hee continues to miss her boyfriend Yeon-jun who died a year ago.
-She somehow travels back in time to 1998 and wakes up in the body of a different person, 18-year-old Min-ju, and meets Si-heon, who bears an uncanny resemblance to her deceased boyfriend.
+A Time Called You is a story about Jun-hee, who is still grieving the loss of her boyfriend Yeon-jun in the year 2023, a year after his passing.
+She somehow travels back in time to 1998 and wakes up inhabiting the body of a different person, 18-year-old Min-ju.
+As she navigates this new reality, she meets Si-heon, who bears an uncanny resemblance to her deceased boyfriend, adding to the emotional complexity of her journey.